brentp/vcfanno/README.md

 variants, not for BED/BAM annotations).
 If this flag is specified, only overlap testing is used and shared REF/ALT are not required.

+-p
+--

+Set to the number of processes that `vcfanno` can use during annotation. `vcfanno` parallelizes well up to 15 or so cores.

 -js
 ---